Action Replay

 Aaaaanyhoo…

 Poor Louise (she is the person who is sitting on the left in this photograph), who I had to beat up every night for a week in a dusty church hall in November 1982.
 I still have those dark glasses, while I hope her bruises have long since faded.
 (Check out the jeans, by the way.
-30-inch waist and I still barely touched the sides.
+Thirty-inch waist and I still barely touched the sides.
 Those were the days…)

 This was also the first time I got to play a sex scene.
 I say sex scene.
 Physical contact with a female of the opposite, you know.
 We were meant to be on a beach in the south of France.
 The characters had been subtly colour coded, which meant in an ideal world I would have been wearing a pair of yellow swimming trunks, but such a monstrosity had not been obtainable anywhere for love nor money, thank Christ, so I had been allowed to keep my jeans on.
 (Luckily my torso was pale enough to pass for yellow.)
 But my poor fellow-actor Louise E was in nothing but a blue one-piece swimming costume – this was in the depths of winter in a draughty church hall – and as if that wasn’t bad enough, the script required me to smack her bottom so hard that she fell down on the ‘sand’.
 (No sand to break her fall, of course, just some ratty old car rug we were supposed to be having our picnic off of.)